 Terri DelNegro has been imagining and creating since she was a little kid.
 She has tried her hand in multiple media - working her way up from crayons and finger paints to oils and acrylics.
 Her current, less messy passions are photography and computer graphics.
-She loves blending fantasy and reality to create captivating pictures to delight viewers of all ages.
+She loves blending fantasy and reality to create captivating composite photos to delight viewers of all ages.

 Terri is a lover of animals of all kinds.
 Over the years, she and her husband have lived in upstate New York with a bevy of cats and dogs - which make far better lap pets than giraffes and sea otters.
 Of course, if one found its way to her porch, she would probably take it in and buy a bigger couch.